By Sen. Russ Ingalls

 Here’s why I believe that we need to keep a conversation going on how to fix the plans vs. studying them.

 We received $1.25 Billion from the feds in the first round of Covid funding.
 It’s gone.
 We received $700 Million the second round.
 It’s gone.
 This time we are to receive $1.45 Billion.
 And trust me, that will be spent shortly.
 I promise you that.
 When that last $1.45 Billion is gone, which I believe that we should take as much as that as we can to come up with a new solution, then there is real trouble and pain for all of our State Employees and Teachers as well as the Retirees.
 I would urge all of you to get to your representatives at all levels and ask that they stop the fearmongering and come up with a real solution that will work for all.

 I’m routinely pounded by the Unions as being against you, but that couldn’t be further from the truth.
 This is the biggest problem in front of us besides COVID that affects my friends and constituents.
 Let’s work as Vermonters and fix it.

-The author is a Republican senator representing the Essex-Orleans district.
+The author is a Republican state senator from Essex-Orleans counties.